 When a blog post disagrees with Google, Apple, or OpenAI's own documentation — trust the primary source.
 Tap a card to flip it.

 You need a special 'AI-friendly' schema.
 Reality: Google explicitly says there's no such thing.
 The same Article / Organization / FAQPage schema that helped with Google SEO is what the AI wants too.
 Just apply it consistently.
 Blocking GPTBot keeps you out of ChatGPT.
 Reality: Half true.
 GPTBot is the training robot — blocking it protects your content from being absorbed into future models.
 But ChatGPT Search uses a different robot (OAI-SearchBot).
 Block that one and you disappear from live answers. llms.txt is the new robots.txt.
 Reality: Not yet.
 Studies show zero measurable lift for marketing pages.
 If you run a developer product with heavy documentation, llms-full.txt can help — agents load your docs in one fetch.
 For everyone else, skip it.
 Canonical tags stop AI from citing duplicates.
 Reality: Only partially.
 AI retrievers often grab non-canonical URLs anyway.
 If two pages have near-identical content, consolidate them at the URL level — don't just add a canonical tag.
 AI crawlers read JavaScript like Googlebot.
 Reality: No. A study of 500 million AI crawler fetches found zero JavaScript execution.
 If your content only appears after JS runs, the AI sees an empty page.
 Server-side rendering is mandatory.
 Higher domain authority = more AI citations.
 Reality: Weakly true.
 Domain authority still matters, but 'entity authority' is replacing it fast.
 Brands that are on Wikidata, have Organization schema, and publish verified-author content beat high-DA sites that don't.
 GEO is so different that SEO doesn't matter.
 Reality: Backwards.
-Google AI Overviews cites the top-10 results 76% of the time.
-ChatGPT runs on Bing.
-Gemini is Google-grounded.
-Classic search engine optimization is the floor; AI optimization is the ceiling.
+Google says the same SEO fundamentals apply to AI Mode and AI Overviews: crawlability, indexability, helpful content, text availability, page experience, and structured data that matches the page.
+Classic search optimization is the floor; AI optimization is the citation and action layer above it.
 For apps, ASO is all you need.
 Reality: For the App Store, yes.
 For 'best X app for Y' questions asked to ChatGPT or Perplexity, the AI barely reads App Store metadata — it cites tech reviews, Reddit threads, and YouTube.
 Apps need a public web presence.
 First Input Delay (FID) is still a Core Web Vital.
 Reality: No. Google replaced FID with INP (Interaction to Next Paint) in March 2024.
 Any guide still citing FID is at least two years out of date — be suspicious of anything else it says.
 Google and Bing snippet controls are different.
 Reality: They used to be.
 In 2025 Bing added support for the `data-nosnippet` attribute across both regular search and AI answers.
 Now one tag controls both — useful for hiding out-of-date prices or legal boilerplate from AI quotes.
+More AI bot traffic means you're winning.
+Reality: No. A model can crawl your page every day and never quote it — one test logged 32 straight days of crawls with zero citations.
+Bot hits are an input, not a result.
+Measure citations and click-throughs from your own server logs, not raw crawl counts.
+Optimize for ChatGPT and the rest follow.
+Reality: They don't.
+ChatGPT, Claude, Perplexity, and Gemini read the same page differently and cite on different timelines — one engine ignored a page for a month while two others picked it up the same week.
+Treat each as its own channel and test against all of them.
+Just serve AI bots a stripped-down version of your page.
+Reality: Only if it's the same facts in a cleaner format.
+A Markdown mirror that preserves your claims and schema helps a lot.
+But showing bots different substance than humans see is cloaking — Google and Bing both classify that as manipulation and penalize it.
+Different representation, never different substance.

 Everything above is a checklist.
 AwesomeCMO runs it on your site weekly — scoring your structure, tracking your citations across six engines, and flagging when something drifts.
 Here's what each agent does.